A Scalable Algorithm For Sparse Portfolio Selection: Introduction

-By introducing binary variables $z_i \in \{0, 1\}$ which model whether $x_i=0$, we can rewrite the above problem as a mixed-integer quadratic optimization problem:
+By introducing binary variables $z_i$ which {model whether $x_i$ takes non-zero values by requiring that $x_i=0$ if $z_i=0$, we rewrite the above problem as a {convex} mixed-integer quadratic problem:}

 In the past $20$ years, a number of authors have proposed approaches for solving Problem \eqref{mainproblemnonreg} to certifiable optimality.
-However, no known method scales to real-world problem sizes\footnote{To our knowledge, the Wilshire $5000$ index, which contains around $3,200$ frequently traded securities, is the largest index by number of securities.
-As portfolio optimization problems generally involve optimizing over securities within an index, we have written $3,200$ here as an upper bound, although one could conceivably also optimize over securities from multiple stock indices.} where $20 \leq k \leq 50$ and $500 \leq n \leq 3,200$.
+However, no method {has been shown to }scale to real-world problem sizes\footnote{{By ``real-world'', we refer to problem instances where the portfolio manager optimizes over an index at least as large as the S$\&$P $500$.} To our knowledge, the Wilshire $5000$ index, which contains around $3,200$ frequently traded securities, is the largest index by number of securities.
+As portfolio optimization problems generally involve optimizing over securities within an index, we have written $3,200$ here as an upper bound, although one could conceivably also optimize over securities from {the union of} multiple stock indices.} where $500 \leq n \leq 3,200$ { and $k \ll n$}.
 This lack of scalability presents a challenge for practitioners and academics alike, because a scalable algorithm for Problem \eqref{mainproblemnonreg} has numerous financial applications, while algorithms which do not scale to this problem size are less practically useful.